daquexian/onnx-simplifier/README.md

 ### Web version

-We published ONNX Simplifier on https://convertmodel.com.
-It works out of the box and doesn't need any installation.
-Just choose ONNX as the output format, check "onnx simplifier" and then select your model to simplify.
+We have published ONNX Simplifier on https://convertmodel.com.
+It works out of the box and **doesn't need any installation**.
+Just open the webpage, choose ONNX as the output format, check the onnx simplifier and then select your model to simplify.

 ### Python version